-As the gateway to Jackson Lake State Park, Orchard, Co is a small town of around 100 people.
+As the gateway to Jackson Lake State Park, Orchard, CO is a small town of 76 during the 2020 census.
 Located in the northeast Plains of Colorado – 69 miles northwest of Denver, Orchard provides easy access to nearby Jackson Lake State Park, Empire Reservoir, and the Andrick Ponds State Wildlife Area.

 Main Attractions